DLA-PSU/personal-site-template/README.md

 # personal-site-template

 Created by [Jennifer Isasi](https://jenniferisasi.github.io) for a workshop on personal sites for graduate students.
 Last updated February 2026.
+AI Usage Disclosure: This document was created with minimal assistance from Claude.

 You can preview the site at: https://dla-psu.github.io/personal-site-template/